Denghaotian/ClmsDL/Readme.md

 ## Note
-This project construct and implement Convolutional Neural Networks (CNNs) to classify the bully picture in Python with the TensorFlow framework.
+This project construct and implement Convolutional Neural Networks (CNNs) to classify the bully picture in Python3.6 with the TensorFlow framework 1.12.

 ## config